 The time for change is now.

-But I’ll admit, most vegan travelers aren’t perfect either.
+But I’ll admit, many vegan travelers aren’t perfect either.

-On the other hand, many vegan travelers only care about the animals.
+Forgetting about the environment, many vegan travelers only care about the animals.

 Left and right, you’ll find vegan travelers hopping on multiple long-haul flights day after day, sipping out of numerous plastic water bottles, and continually buying harmful products that may be vegan but are certainly not good for the earth.

-Like many others, the typical vegan traveler isn’t perfect.
+Like any other person, the typical vegan traveler isn’t perfect.

 Even though he or she is reducing their impact on the environment and earth much more than the typical meat-eater traveler, they might be ignoring other vital parts of sustainable travel.